If you would like to share your memories of Dr. Frank J. Macchiarola, please scroll down the page and click:

 St. Francis College 180 Remsen Street Brooklyn Heights, NY 11201

-A Funeral Mass will be held on Friday, December 21 at 10:00am at:
+A Funeral Mass was held on Friday, December 21 at 10:00am at:

 The Cathedral-Basilica of St. James Jay Street and Cathedral Place in Brooklyn (one block North of Tillary Street).

-For those unable to attend, the Mass will be televised live on NET (New Evangelization Television), which can be seen on TimeWarner channel 97 and Cablevision channel 30.
-It is also live-streamed on www.netny.net.
+For those unable to attend, the Mass was televised live on NET (New Evangelization Television), which can be seen on TimeWarner channel 97 and Cablevision channel 30.
+It was also live-streamed on www.netny.net.

-The burial will take place on Friday, December 21 following Mass at:
+The burial took place on Friday, December 21 following Mass at:

 Holy Cross Cemetery 3620 Tilden Avenue Brooklyn, NY 11203

-It is with much sadness that St. Francis College announces the passing of Dr. Frank J. Macchiarola '62, Chancellor of St. Francis College, former President and alumnus on Tuesday, December 18, 2012.
+Dr. Frank J. Macchiarola '62, Chancellor of St. Francis College, former President and alumnus passed away on Tuesday, December 18, 2012.

 To leave a comment, please create a new user ID.
 We are asking you to do this to prevents spammers from clogging the page with gibberish, viruses or malware.
 Your information will not be used for any other purposes, it is simply to insure that you are someone who wishes to honor the memory of Dr. Macchiarola.